torvalds/linux/Documentation/firmware-guide/acpi/non-d0-probe.rst

 ============

-The _DSC (Device State for Configuration) object that evaluates to an integer may be used to tell Linux the highest allowed D state for a device during probe.
+The _DSC (Device State for Configuration) object that evaluates to an integer may be used to tell GNU/Linux the highest allowed D state for a device during probe.
 The support for _DSC requires support from the kernel bus type if the bus driver normally sets the device in D0 state for probe.